muirfield - 19 POINTS

 I live only a few hundred yards from Muirfield but the course has a very low profile in the village which centres around the three courses of Gullane.
 Muirfield isn't visible from the main road and is very discretely positioned at the end of a dead end road.
 The only signpost on the main A198 is for Greywalls hotel which looks over the course.

 On arriving at the course you will receive a very warm welcome from the senior starter who will tick you off on his list, shake your hands and show you through to the changing rooms which look over the 18th green.
 Pause to look at the notices on the board to get a little insight into the goings on of one of the most 'traditional' courses in the UK.
 The names of the members itself is like a who's who of the Scottish establishment, you will see notice of members guest's green fees (currently £5!) and very interesting a monthly rainfall chart going back several years.
 Fascinating stuff!

-You will then be asked to see the secretary, Joanna, who will ask you to sign the book and she will enquire as to whether you are lunching and would like to play foursomes in the afternoon.
+You will then be asked to see the secretary who will ask you to sign the book and she will enquire as to whether you are lunching and would like to play foursomes in the afternoon.
 I would encourage you to answer 'yes' to both to get the full Muirfield experience.
-Now, there is no pro shop at Muirfield so if you need to stock up on gloves, Mars bars and spare waterproofs then you need to check in at the Gullane pro shop at the other end of the village.
-They actually have Muirfield logoed gear should you so want it.
-Nothing so vulgar is available from Joanna!
+Now, there is no pro shop at Muirfield (yet, it’s coming soon!) so if you need to stock up on gloves, Mars bars and spare waterproofs then you need to check in at the Gullane pro shop at the other end of the village.

 The course itself is very highly regarded by many.
 The list of Open Champions here is an extremely impressive one - probably the best there is.
 The post-war Open winners at Muirfield reads Cotton, Player, Nicklaus, Trevino, Watson, Faldo, Faldo, Els, Mickelson - it's the kind of course where the cream evidently rises to the top!